-(32B) "Miniature" means an alcoholic beverage in a sealed container holding 50 milliliters or less.(33) "Nightclub" means a space in a building, and the adjoining space outside of the building, regularly used and kept open as a place that serves food and alcoholic beverages and provides music regularly used and kept open as a place that serves food and alcoholic beverages and provides music and facilities for dancing.
+(32B) "Miniature" means an alcoholic beverage in a sealed container holding 50 milliliters or less.
+(33) "Nightclub" means a space in a building, and the adjoining space outside of the building, regularly used and kept open as a place that serves food and alcoholic beverages and provides music and facilities for dancing.